moneill0/web-scraping-books/README.md

 # Web Scraping with Python
-Project created to learn about web scraping with Python
+Simple created to learn about web scraping with Python and Selenium